sajadgilga/DocUp/Neuronio Client Document.md

   - New Chat Message
   - ...

-By clicking on push notifications in android bar or in notoification page app should navigate to a specific page.
+By clicking on push notifications in android bar or in notification page app should navigate to a specific page.
 There is a class defined in **/services/NotificationNavigationService.dart** named **NotificationNavigationService**.
 Main function of this calss is **navigate** that manage page navigation:

     void navigate(BuildContext context, NewestNotif newestNotifs) {
        EntityAndPanelUpdater.processOnEntityLoad((entity) {